Louiskovski/SuperBlenderGalaxy/README.md

 Select a zone's collection and click on **Start Camera Editor** in the *Mario Galaxy- Map Tools* tab.
 Be sure that you entered LaunchCamPlus' folder path unter *paths*.

+You can continue editing your level while the camera editor is open.
+To save the camera settings, go to *File -> Save* or press *CTRL + S* in the camera editor program.

+**Tipp:** [This Blender addon](https://github.com/Louiskovski/SuperMarioGalaxy_BlenderCameraPlugin) can be used in combination with SuperBlenderGalaxy.
+The rotations and camera positions then correspond exactly to the level.
+Just be sure that the camera objects created by this plugin are not in some level's category collection (i.e. “Objects” or “Cameras”) within a zone, but you can put them in the main collection (e.g. StartZone).

 ### Asset Usage

 To use loadable model assets in the editor, you must put your 3D model into a collection and give this collection the object name to be used.
 If your model contains additional things that should not be visible in the editor, such as collision, deactivate the visibility in the viewport of the model/collection (via the monitor icon).
 Then right-click on the collection and click on **Mark As Asset**.